 If we fail to meet these deadlines and you sustain loss or damage as a result, you may have a legal claim against us.
-Any dispute relating to such connection may be referred to Ofwat; more details can be obtained from our Customer Care Billing Contact Centre (0345 7 500 500).
+Any dispute relating to such connection may be referred to Ofwat; more details can be obtained from our Developer Services Team (0800 707 6600) or email us at new.connections@severntrent.co.uk.